h15200/notes/system-design.md

 - indexing will create another data structure which holds the field value and a pointer to the record, allowing binary searches to be performed.
 Like a table of contents.

 - Downside is that these index structures will require more disk space, so you are sacrificing space for time.
-ALSO, this will optimize for read, but slow down write operations slightly
+ALSO, this will optimize for read, but slow down write operations slightly because you'd have to write to the normal db, then write to the index as well

 ### database failures